fetchai/agents-aea/docs/quickstart.md

 touch Pipfile && pipenv --python 3.7 && pipenv shell
 ```

 ## Installation

 The following installs the entire AEA package which also includes a <a href="../cli-commands">command-line interface (CLI)</a>.
-(You can skip this step if you used the install script above: <a href="../quickstart#option-2-using-an-automated-install-script">Option 2 </a>.)
+(You can skip this step if you used the 'install script' above: <a href="../quickstart#option-2-using-an-automated-install-script">Option 2 </a>.)

 ``` bash
 pip install aea[all]
 ```

 If you are using `zsh` rather than `bash` type

 ``` zsh
 pip install 'aea[all]'
 ```

 If the installation steps fail, it might be a dependency issue.
 Make sure you have followed all the relevant system specific steps above under `System Requirements`.

-## Setup author name
+## Setup Author Name

 You can set up your author name using the `init` command:

 ``` bash
 aea init
 ```

-## Register as an AEA author (optional)
+## Register as an AEA Author (optional)

-AEAs are composed from components.
+AEAs are composed of components.
 AEAs and AEA components can be developed by anyone and pushed to the <a href="https://aea-registry.fetch.ai" target="_blank">AEA registry</a> for others to use.
 To publish packages to the registry, we need to register an author name:

 ``` bash
 aea register
 ```